iKozlinskyi/Ship-Me/README.md

 - API documentation uploaded to repository;
 - Incoming request are logged into console and database.
 Unhandled server errors are stored into its own table in DB.
 <br>==============
+- Any system user can easily reset his password using 'forgot password' option;
 - Ability to filter loads by status;
 - Pagination for loads;
 - Any system user can see weather information;

 ## Running the server
 - `yarn start`
-Now server is listening on port 8081 (default behavior).
-Go to http://localhost:8081/
+Now server is listening on port 5050 (default behavior).
+Go to http://localhost:5050/

 ## Running client side